redhat-beyond/documents/tutorial/part-1.md

 cd beyond-tutorial
 ```

-{% alert %}To avoid having to type long directory names, you can type the first
+{% rhalert %}To avoid having to type long directory names, you can type the first
-few letters of the name and then hit the <kbd>tab</kbd> key.{% endalert %}
+few letters of the name and then hit the <kbd>tab</kbd> key.{% endrhalert %}

 If we want to look the contents of the directory we just went into,
 using the `dir` command in Windows or the `ls -l` command in Linux/Mac, we